Annabelle (film): Prequel

 In October 2014, Fellman told The Washington Post that the studio was considering a series based on the film, with a sequel already in the works.
 In October 2015, it was reported that Gary Dauberman would be returning to write the script.
 On March 22, 2016, Warner Bros. slated the film for release on May 19, 2017, with Lights Out director David F. Sandberg directing the film.

 In June 2016, Miranda Otto and Stephanie Sigman were cast to star in the prequel.
 The story centers on a dollmaker, and his wife (Otto) whose daughter tragically dies.
 Twelve years later they decide to open their home to a nun (Sigman) and several girls from a shuttered orphanage.
 When the dollmaker's possessed creation Annabelle sets her sights on the children, it turns their shelter into a storm of horror.

 Sequel

 In April 2018, Warner Bros. announced July 3, 2019, as the release date for an as-yet untitled new film in The Conjuring franchise.
 Later that month, it was announced that the film would be a third Annabelle film, with Gary Dauberman signed on to write and direct, in his directorial debut.
 James Wan and Peter Safran would co-produce the project.
 The film's title, Annabelle Comes Home, was revealed in March 2019.
 In May 2019, the film's release date was changed to June 26, 2019.

-Popular culture/Short film
+Popular culture/short film

-On October 27, 2021, Warner Bros C.E.O.
-Jason Kilar announced a YouTube video titled "Annabelle in Quarantine".
-The short film follows Annabelle in the Warner Bros. headquarters while bored in quarantine.
+On October 27, 2021, Warner Bros CEO Jason Kilar announced a YouTube video titled "Annabelle in Quarantine".
+The short film follows Annabelle in the Warner Bros. headquarters while bored in quarantine during the COVID-19 pandemic.